ikumen/today-i-learned/posts/til/diy.md

-# Things I've built
+# Things built

-A list of things I've built through the years.
+A list of things I've built through the years, with some help from my kids.

-## Big Kid's First Computer
+### Daughter's First Computer

 My daughter building her first computer&mdash;an Ethereum mining rig&mdash;with a little help from me.